 The Boeing QA Management Whistleblower is not sure of all the other places these discrepant oxygen bottles are used, but they are mostly used in the PSU’s for passengers, they believe.
 However it is possible that the pilots' and flight attendants' oxygen bottles may be affected as well.
 Here is a picture of the 787 PSU showing the usually hidden passenger oxygen bottle that are unlikely to give passengers oxygen in approximately 1 out of 4 cases:

-But the Boeing QA Management Whistleblower's disclosure here obviously brings special urgency in avoiding flying on Boeing 787s in particular, at least until this specific safety threat is finally investigated, fixed, and the fix is ultimately verified.
+Boeing QA Management Whistleblower Mitch's disclosure here should give pause to any flier considering flying on Boeing 787s, at least until this specific safety threat is finally investigated, fixed, and the fix is ultimately verified.

 So, as noted above, don't count on the person next to you on a 787 having a non-defective and working oxygen mask when your defective oxygen bottle doesn't release oxygen.
-If you are doomed by losing the Boeing 787 lottery of death, the people next to you are probably similarly doomed.
 That's the kind of fate no one sane wants to share with anyone else.

-For the past 2 years, Boeing has known that at least 25% of the Passenger Emergency Oxygen bottles in the Passenger Service Units (PSUs) above your seat on 787s will not operate in the event of an emergency.
+For the past 2 years, Boeing has known that at least 25% of the Passenger Emergency Oxygen bottles in the Passenger Service Units (PSUs) above the passenger seats on 787s will not operate in the event of an emergency.

-The whistleblower's group at the time, Boeing MRSA (Material Review Segregation Area, which is where QA keeps defective or suspected to be defective parts and assemblies to ensure they can't be stolen by manufacturing and installed on airplanes, as they frequently are at Boeing if not locked up, and sometimes even when they are locked up in such cages) discovered during a discharge of oxygen bottles in 2016 that 25% of the squibs on the O2 bottles failed to fire as designed when the activation electrical charge was applied.
+The whistleblower's group at the time, Boeing MRSA (Material Review Segregation Area, which is where QA keeps defective or suspected to be defective parts and assemblies to ensure they can't be taken by Manufacturing and installed on airplanes until they are reworked/repaired, as they sometimes are at Boeing if not locked up.
+Sometimes they are even taken without authorization when they are locked up in such cages) discovered during a discharge of oxygen bottles in 2016 that 25% of the squibs on the O2 bottles failed to fire as designed when the activation electrical charge was applied.

 The squibs did not fire so there was no oxygen released.
 After Boeing failed to take action to determine the root cause and correct the fleet after almost a year, the Boeing QA Manager Whistleblower reported this safety concern to the FAA and OSHA via a Whistleblower complaint.

-Thus far, no actions have been taken to correct this safety issue, and the QA manager's career has been destroyed by corrupt (as I expose frequently here) Boeing Quality Leadership for insisting on following procedures and attempting to assure that the flying public is safe in this and other instances.
+Thus far, no actions have been taken to correct this safety issue, and QA Manager Mitch's career at Boeing has been destroyed by his Boeing Quality Leadership for his insistence on following Boeing's FAA approved QA procedures in his attempts to assure the safety of the flying public by fixing this and other safety issues.

 According to the FAA, Boeing Everett reported a higher failure rate than Boeing South Carolina did, but yet, the flying public remains unaware and are being left in harms way by Boeing, the FAA and OSHA.